Zesster/SeatShuffle/README.md

 This application provides an intuitive interface for teachers to:
 - Create customizable classroom seating grids
+- Drag and drop desks to populate the classroom layout
+- Drag and drop students onto desks
 - Assign students to seats randomly
 - Shuffle existing seat assignments
-- Manually rearrange students using drag-and-drop
+- Manually rearrange desks and students using drag-and-drop
 - Visualize the classroom layout
+- Persist all changes automatically

 ## ✨ Features